The most extensive and least expensive Birding Expedition of papua new guinea

 TWIN SHARE

-Single Supplement TBA
+Single Supplement POA

 TWIN SHARE

-Single Supplement available
+Single Supplement POA

 Tour Package includes All Meals, Accommodation, Guides, Sightseeing, Entry Fees to all activities, Porterage, Transfers, Taxes, Land & Water Transport & Experienced Australian Tour Leaders